pete0emerson/slacker/README.md

 ## Configuration file(s)

-Slacker will also load configuration variables from files.
-The CLI by default will try to load `~/.slacker.cfg` and `./.slacker.cfg` by default.
-Here is a sample .slacker.cfg file:
+Slackhook will also load configuration variables from files.
+The CLI by default will try to load `~/.slackhook.cfg` and `./.slackhook.cfg` by default.
+Here is a sample .slackhook.cfg file:

-    [slacker]
+    [slackhook]
     username=my_clever_username
     company=company_name
     token=this_is_your_integration_token